-There are four levels: Mini, Junior, Intermediate, and Advanced.
-Levels for current YBC and Team TADA members will be assigned by their respective directors.
-For all other participants or non-TADA students, we welcome a video, private audition, or outside teacher recommendation to determine level - please email Robyn Hinojosa at email@example.com to do so.
+There are four levels: Petite, Junior, Intermediate, and Advanced.
+To determine your level we welcome a video, private audition, or outside teacher recommendation - please email Jessica Norwood at email@example.com to do so.

 Zachary Venegas is a young and innovative dancer/choreographer paving his way to leave a legendary mark in the dance industry.
 Originally from Carlsbad, New Mexico, Zachary started training at the age of 15 at Cheryl’s School of Dance training in all genres of dance.
 Shortly after, he was one of few selected to be an Elite Protege with The Pulse On Tour, touring the United States to assist renowned choreographers Brian Friedman, Mia Michaels, Tyce Diorio, Cris Judd, Dave Scott, and Laurie Ann Gibson.
 Once he completed touring, Zachary needed to further his learning, so he moved to Los Angeles where he soon received dance representation from McDonald Selznick Associates.
 Zachary has danced for renowned artist Justin Bieber, performing with him at the 2012 Billboard Music Awards and dancing in his music video “Beauty and a Beat” featuring Nicki Minaj.
 He also danced for pop princess Rihanna on the hit TV show “The X- Factor.”
 Not only has he worked alongside artists, but also on hit TV shows such as Nickelodeon’s “Victorious” and Fox’s “The X-Factor,” Seasons 1 & 2.
 Zachary was also a character in the “Just Dance: Disney Party” video game.
 Working alongside Dejan Tubic, Zachary has choreographed for MGM Grand’s Hakkasan Nightclub & Restaurant for some of the world’s best DJ’s, including Calvin Harris, Tiesto, Laidback Luke, and many more.
 Zachary is continuing to balance his dance career while also adding his youthful and dynamic twist to this generation through his choreography!